uptycslabs/terraform-aws-iam-config/README.md

   # Copy the UUID4 from Uptycs' UI
   # Uptycs' UI : "Cloud"->"AWS"->"Integrations"->"ACCOUNT INTEGRATION"
   # You can generate your own UUID.
-If yod do, make sure Uptycs' UI is updated with it
+If you do, make sure Uptycs' UI is updated with it
   external_id    = "<UUID4>"

   # CloudTrail source: S3 Bucket or Kinesis stream?